 Angela’s first successful career was as a television costume designer, actually, after studying fashion at Manchester College of Art.
 She then worked as an interior designer – but it was writing a book, Aromatics, published by Mitchell Beazley in 1995, which set Angela Flanders on the path for a second career.
 Utterly fascinated by the history of perfume (and in particular the writings of a 19th Century perfumer), Angela began to work with fine personal fragrance – creating scents from her imagination and inspiration, the spark perhaps a particular ingredient (rare or new), a story, or an emotion…

 For many years, Angela Flanders was a well-kept secret to those-in-the-fragrant-know, with customers seeking out the store.
 Then in 2006/7, Angela Flanders Figue Noire was nominated for a FiFi Award, for its swirl of woodsmoke, leather and sweetness.
-She is, Angela explains, ‘fascinated by rich, deep and mysterious perfumes.’
-Ambre Noire (seen here) followed, in 2008: deep golden in colour, mysterious and exotic, it’s described by perfume expert James Craven as ‘excellent on a man, but irresistible on a woman, enticingly exotic, very adult – and not a toy!’
+(As Angela put it, she was always ‘fascinated by rich, deep and mysterious perfumes.’)
+Ambre Noire (seen above right) followed, in 2008: deep golden in colour, mysterious and exotic, it’s described by perfume expert James Craven as ‘excellent on a man, but irresistible on a woman, enticingly exotic, very adult – and not a toy!’

-It was created for her daughter Kate Evans’s Precious boutique (also nearby in Spitalfields), and .
-As she told the author of Cult Fragrances, Tessa Williams, at the awards ceremony, ‘I could see all these faces looking at me, thinking “Angela who?”‘ Well, they know who she is now – and so do increasing numbers of people seeking out interesting, individual – but always gorgeous – scents.
-Precious One has become a bestseller with both men and women: rich, intense, a chypre with velvety, mossy aspects and a beautifully resinous finale.
+It was created for her daughter Kate Evans’s Precious boutique (also nearby in Spitalfields).
+As she told the author of Cult Fragrances, Tessa Williams, at the awards ceremony, ‘I could see all these faces looking at me, thinking “Angela who?”‘ Well, they certainly knew who she was after that – and increasing numbers of people continue to seek out her interesting, individual (but always gorgeous) scents.
+Precious One has become a bestseller with both men and women: rich, intense, a Chypre with velvety, mossy aspects and a beautifully resinous finale.